onlymyrep/DevOps_automation_tools/README.md

  - the application role performs the deployment of a microservice application using docker-compose,
  - apache installs and runs the standard apache server
  - postgres installs and runs postgres, creates a database with an arbitrary table and adds three arbitrary records to it.
  - Assign the first role to node01 and the second two roles to node02, check the functionality of the microservices application with postman tests, make sure that postgres and the apache server are available.
+For Apache, a web page should open in the browser.
+As for PostgreSQL, you need to connect from the local machine and display the contents of the previously created table with data.

 6) Place the files created in this part in the `src\ansible01` folder in your personal repository.